jaspector

 Construction, enlargement, alteration, repair, moving, demolition, occupancy changes, and regulated electrical, gas, mechanical, or plumbing work

-Typical processing time is Inspection requests are usually scheduled within 24 to 48 hours, subject to volume.
+Building permit processing times in Bethany, CT typically run Inspection requests are usually scheduled within 24 to 48 hours, subject to volume.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Bethany, CT.
 The following work is generally exempt: One-story detached accessory structures up to 200 square feet; Fences other than pool barriers not over 7 feet high; Retaining walls less than 3 feet above grade; Sidewalks, driveways, and patios less than 30 inches above grade; Painting, tiling, carpeting, cabinets, countertops, and similar nonstructural finish work; Prefabricated swimming pools 24 inches deep or less; Detached decks up to 200 square feet, up to 30 inches above grade, and not serving a required exit door; Portable heating, cooling, and cooking appliances; Roofing and siding repairs limited to 25 percent within one calendar year; Minor plumbing leak repairs not involving replacement or rearrangement of valves, pipes, or fixtures.
+When in doubt, confirm with the local building department before starting work.